-- 195.15 It is preferable for payments to be forwarded through a system which is capable of carrying all the required payer and payee information.
-However, where an intermediary financial institution is technically unable to transmit complete payer and payee information, it may nevertheless use a system with technical limitations provided that: - (a) if it is aware that the payer and or payee information is missing or incomplete, it must concurrently advise the beneficiary financial institution or another intermediary financial institution of that fact by an agreed form of communication, whether within a payment or messaging system or otherwise; and - (b) it retains records of any payer and payee information received with the wire transfer for five years from receipt of the information, whether or not the information is complete.
-If requested to do so by the beneficiary financial institution or another intermediary financial institution, the intermediary financial institution must provide the payer and or payee information received with the wire transfer within three business days of receiving the request.
+- 195.15 It is preferable for payments to be forwarded through a system which is capable of carrying all the required information.
+However, where an intermediary financial institution is technically unable to transmit complete payer information, it may nevertheless use a system with technical limitations provided that: - (a) if it is aware that the payer information is missing or incomplete it must concurrently advise the beneficiary financial institution of that fact by an agreed form of communication, whether within a payment or messaging system or otherwise; and

+(b) it retains records of any information received with the funds transfer for five years from receipt of the information, whether or not the information is complete.
+If requested to do so by the beneficiary financial institution, the intermediary financial institution must provide the payer information received with the funds transfer within three business days of receiving the request.